RocketCommunicationsInc/astro/packages/astro-uxds/_content/patterns/navigation.md

 Tab Navigation works best when the user can accomplish fundamental tasks within a tab before moving onto another.

-The contents of each tab may be similar objects with a different view, or unique objects or presentations.
+The contents of each tab may be similar objects with a different view or unique objects or presentations.

 ![Tab Navigation sample app layout](/img/patterns/tab-nav.png)